Loss-based prior for CART and BART models: Discussion and conclusions

 \section{Discussion and conclusions}

 In this article, we have applied the loss-based prior approach proposed by \cite{villa2015objective} to design a prior (LB) for the tree topology of BART and CART models.
-The obtained prior explicitly penalises for the number of terminal nodes ($n_L$) and the difference between left and right terminal nodes ($\Delta$) giving more control over the shape of the trees than the classical tree prior (CL) proposed by \cite{chipman1998bayesian}.
-Another advantage of the proposed prior, is that it can be objectively calibrated by maximising the expected loss.
-On the other hand, when there is information to be incorporated in the prior, given that under the LB prior the distribution of the number of terminal nodes is geometric and the conditional distribution of $\Delta|n_L$ is a discrete distribution with finite domain and known probability mass function, it is possible to set the parameters to have a desired prior probability of exceeding certain thresholds.
-Furthermore, the LB prior is convenient from a computational point of view because we only need to know $n_L$ and $\Delta$ to calculate the prior for a tree.
-During the MCMC routine, this information can be easily retrieved by knowing the tree at the previous step and the move to be performed at the current step, so that the prior for the new tree can be calculated efficiently.
-The proposed prior can also be combined with priors on the splitting rules designed for specific goals (e.g. variable selection) such as the one proposed by \cite{rockova2017posterior} and \cite{linero2018bayesian}.
-This would provide an even stronger penalty on complex trees that can be useful in some applied problems where we are interested in keeping the complexity of the tree under control.
+The obtained prior explicitly penalises for the number of terminal nodes ($n_L$) and the difference between left and right terminal nodes ($\Delta$) giving more control over the shape of the trees than the classical tree prior (CL) proposed by \cite{chipman1998bayesian} which also penalises for the skewness of the tree but indirectly.